pprobst/risotto/README.md

 # risotto
 Simple and minimal to-do list for everyday use.
+You'll need [jackeyfont](http://nonty.net/font/jackey_font/) and [Overpass](http://overpassfont.org/) if you want a qt list.

 This is a WIP, I wrote it to train my JS and DOM a little bit.
 I'll probably add more features in the future.